 De Gaulle is critical of the new republic and its constitution and on 14 April 1947 launches the Rally of the French People (Rassemblement du Peuple Français - RPF) as a mechanism for protest.
 The RPF quickly evolves into a political party and wins 120 parliamentary seats at elections held during 1947.

 The RPF crystallises the principles that come to be known as "Gaullism" - the commitment to a strong executive branch of government, the separation of powers, staunch independence in foreign affairs, and French nationalism.
 However, its success does not last and the party is disbanded in 1955.

 Meanwhile, the First Indochina War begins in Vietnam at the end of the year.
-The war will drag on until 1954, when the French agree to quit the country.
+The war drags on until 1954, when the French agree to quit the country.

 1953 - De Gaulle resigns from the RPF and politics in May.
 In his retirement he writes the three volumes of his 'War Memoirs' - 'L'appel' (The Call to Honour - published 1954), 'L'unite' (Unity - published 1956) and 'Le salut' (Salvation - published 1959).

 1954 - As the First Indochina War ends in Vietnam, a war for independence begins in French Algeria, with the French Army pitted against the Algerian Front de Libération National (FLN).

 1958 - On 13 May disaffected French soldiers and settlers in Algeria stage a coup.
 The insurrection threatens to spill over into mainland France as the rebels demonstrate against any attempt by the government to accommodate the Algerian nationalists.
 The leader of the rebels demands that de Gaulle be returned to power in order to prevent a French pull out.